mfumagalli/ngsJulia/docs/ngsPool.md

 less -S test.saf.gz
 ```
 reporting the sample allele frequency log-likelihoods at each site (scaled to the maximum likelihood value).
+Each column corresponds to the log-likelihood value of that particular allele frequency, ranging from 0 to the maximum number of chromosomal copies (20, in this example).

 ## Site frequency spectrum